RustForWeb/floating-ui/book/src/platform.md

 #### `get_element_rects`

-Takes in the elements and the positioning `strategy` and returns the element `Rect` objects.
+Takes in the elements and the positioning `strategy` and returns the element `Rect` struct instances.

 ```rust,ignore
 pub fn get_element_rects(